sapanprajapati/ORSRepository/readme.md

 # Online Result System

 This application is an online examination result system.
+This application gives students facility to check their marksheets online.